syncfusion-content/windowsforms-docs/WindowsForms/Chart/Runtime-Features.md

-> Note: Remember to enable zooming on both the axis using EnableXZooming and EnableYZooming properties, before trying out the above panning feature.
+N> Remember to enable zooming on both the axis using EnableXZooming and EnableYZooming properties, before trying out the above panning feature.
 You cannot pan a chart without zooming it.

 ### Formatted Axes Lables